Perplexity Stock: Searching for Hints of a Perplexity IPO

 Non-accredited retail investors are excluded from most pre-IPO marketplaces and direct ownership.

-However, non-accredited investors can own pre-IPO companies by investing in venture capital funds like the Fundrise Innovation Fund (review).
+However, non-accredited investors can invest in pre-IPO companies by investing in venture capital funds like the ARK Venture Fund.
+Perplexity is a current holding.

 There are limitations.
-Investors cannot select individual pre-IPO companies, and Perplexity stock is currently not in the portfolio.
+Investors cannot select individual pre-IPO companies, and Perplexity stock is currently not in the portfolios.
 Monitor the portfolios for the latest holdings.

-The minimum investment for the Fundrise Innovation Fund is $10.
+The minimum investment for Fundrise Venture is $10.
+The ARK Venture Fund minimum is $500.

 Check out our list of top pre-IPO investing platforms for current share availability across platforms.